kgruiz/to-zsh/README.md

 - **Keyword-Based Navigation:** Assign concise keywords to directory paths.
 - **Instant Directory Switching:** Navigate quickly using the `to <keyword>` command.
+- **Iterative Prefix Matching:** Supports nested subdirectory navigation by matching the longest saved keyword prefix and appending the remainder.
 - **Shell Autocomplete:** Tab-completion for commands and saved keywords.
 - **Simple Shortcut Management:** Easily add (`--add`/`-a`), remove (`--rm`/`-r`), and list (`--list`/`-l`) your shortcuts.
 - **Relative Path Support:** Accepts relative or absolute directory paths, resolving relative paths to their absolute form automatically.